tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 source/destination:

-> YANG leafs that define the tunnel source and destination endpoints.
+> YANG leafs that define the tunnel source and destination node endpoints.

 src-tunnel-tp-id/dst-tunnel-tp-id:

-> YANG leafs that define the tunnel termination point identifiers.
+>  YANG leafs that hold the identifiers of source and destination TE Tunnel
+>  Termination Points (TTPs) {{!RFC8795}} residing on the source and
+>  destination nodes.
+The TTP identifiers are optional on nodes that have a
+>  single TTP per node.
+For example, TTP identifiers are optional for packet
+>  (IP/MPLS) routers.

 controller: